bwest-me/file-server/README.md

-# MongoDB File Server（基于 MongoDB 的文件服务器）
+# MongoDB File Server MongoDB

 MongoDB File Server is a file server system based on MongoDB.
 MongoDB File Server is committed to the storage of small files, such as pictures in the blog, ordinary documents and so on.